 Sophie Atherton

 Sophie Atherton is a freelance journalist and beer sommelier who specialises in writing about women's issues and feminism in her blog and on beer for the Guardian and her own site http:// afemaleview.net.
-Follow Soph @SophWrites suppose it's cheating a bit to write about there.
-On my first visit it was a new place that New York City when it's been called that since I'd never been before; my second was to see around 1664, but I've been obsessed with the a band called New Model Army and when I place since I was a child. returned again it was with my husband for our honeymoon - as newlyweds.
+Follow Soph @SophWrites

+"...the theme of 'new' seems

+to always run through my

+reasons for being there.